Would you love to show others more of who you really are, and to share what you really think and feel, in kind, honest and clear ways?

 When we relate in an authentic way, what we show and express to others matches what is really happening on the inside of us, rather than trying to hide it and show an edited version of ourselves.
 When we communicate kindly, we consider the potential impact that sharing our thoughts and feelings may have on others, expressing them in ways that help us to stay connected.
 Authentic relating and kind communication are essential for connection and intimacy to be possible.

-As children, we innocently and unselfconsciously express ourselves, and show the world who we are.
+As young children, we start out innocently and unselfconsciously expressing ourselves, and showing the world who we are.
 We are naturally honest and we openly share with others what we feel and think.
 However, some of the messages we receive from the adults and world around us – whether subtly or directly – tell us that it’s not okay and safe to do this.
-Perhaps because of fears that we might hurt others’ feelings, or people might think badly of us or ridicule us, or because we risk being persecuted for “rocking the boat”.
+Perhaps because of their fears that we might hurt others’ feelings, or people might think badly of us or ridicule us, or because we risk being persecuted for “rocking the boat”.

 In response, we learn to edit ourselves, showing only the parts of us that seem to be acceptable to others, and hiding the parts we believe are not.
 We hide our true thoughts and feelings, instead keeping quiet, or telling others what we think they want to hear and what we think is the “right” thing to say.